jjti/repp/README.md

 FRAG_COUNT_LIMIT = maximum number of fragments to include in the assembly

-ASSEMBLY_LISTS = map from fragment count to the list of assemblies, as a list of nodes, that will make an assembly with that number of nodes (in the final assembly).
-Sorted by estimated assembly cost
+ASSEMBLY_LIST = list of assemblies that can be made circular (first node wraps around on itself across the zero-index)

-BLACKLISTED_NODES = list of nodes that are deemed unusable (ex: inverted repeat in a junction region or primers that have off-targets in the parent vector sequence)
+BLACKLISTED = list of nodes that are deemed unusable (ex: inverted repeat in a junction region or primers that have off-targets in the parent vector sequence)

-1. Build up ASSEMBLY_LISTS
+1. Build up ASSEMBLY_LIST

     1.1 Using reverse induction on a directed acyclic graph, traverse each node and build, on the node, a list of possible assemblies that could be used to get from that node to the "end of" the vector